hadley/adv-r/Special-environments.md

-# Special environments
+# Special contexts

-R's lexical scoping rules, ability to capture expressions without evaluating them and first-class environments make it an excellent environment for designing special environments that allow you to create domain specific languages (DSLs).

-In this chapter, we'll explore evaluating code in environments that are simple modifications of the usual computational environment in R, working our way up to evaluations that completely redefine ordinary function semantics in R.
+R's lexical scoping rules, lazy argument evaluation and first-class environments make it an excellent environment for designing special environments that allow you to create domain specific languages (DSLs).
+This chapter shows how you can use these ideas to evaluate code in special contexts that pervert the usual behaviour of R.  We'll start with simple modifications then work our way up to evaluations that completely redefine ordinary function semantics in R.

 * Evaluate code in a special context: `local`, `capture.output`, `with_*`